Mirzaei81/AutoInsta/README.md

 This project automates reading data from the **Instagram Android app UI** using **uiautomator2**.
 It interacts directly with on-screen elements (text, buttons, lists) rather than Instagram’s API.

-> ⚠️ **Disclaimer**
-> This project is for educational and testing purposes only.
-Automating Instagram may violate their Terms of Service.
-Use responsibly and at your own risk.

 ---

 ## Features